 As the anterior cruciate ligament's counterpart, the posterior cruciate ligament (PCL) primarily protects against posterior translation of the tibia.
 When torn, the patient may require reconstruction to restore the function of the PCL.
-The surgeon may choose to use an autograft or allograft to reconstruct the PCL, and may fixate the graft in place with implants such as suspensory or interference devices.
+The surgeon may choose to use an autograft or allograft to reconstruct the PCL, and may fixate the graft in place with suspensory or interference devices.
 Many techniques have been described for this challenging procedure, such as transtibial, tibial inlay, and double-bundle techniques.

 ExoShape® PCL Reconstruction Solution

 - Non-Rotational: protects the graft from thread damage